 How to Attract Hummingbirds to Your Yard

-Want to start feeding hummingbirds?
+Want to start bringing in hummingbirds?
 Here are a few easy things you can do to attract hummingbirds to your home!

 Plant Flowers

-Once there’s a low chance of frost (usually around Memorial Day), plant plenty of brightly colored flowers around your home and yard.
+Once there’s a low chance of frost in your area, plant plenty of brightly colored flowers around your home and yard.
 Flowers naturally attract hummingbirds and other beautiful pollinators like butterflies.
-(Learn about their favorite flowers.)

 Feeding Hummingbirds Directly